socialmediator/dandesousa.github.com/content/pages/about.md

 My name is Dan De Sousa and I'm a computer programmer living in Warrington, Pennsylvania.

-I'm an independent developer trying to scratch out a living developing mobile and web applications.
+I currently work in the field of financial software and proprietary trading systems.

-I previously worked in the field of financial software and proprietary trading systems.
 I have worked as an intern at Motorola and Google.
 My development experience ranging from Java, .NET, Python/C++ server development and most recently, objective-c and mobile application development.
 I've created classic desktop applications, mobile applications, web applications, flash and 3d games, distributed AI systems, multi-touch interactive desktop apps.

 My personal interests include reading, video games, camping, soccer, gambling, range shooting and spending time with family and close friends.